QR codes for nonprofits are a set of QR code solutions to increase efficiency, raise more funds, and encourage community engagement.

 If you want to have a unique way of sharing details of historical facts and to cater to audio-inclined visitors, you can create an audio guide and convert it into an MP3 QR code.

-3. Redirect audience to an online petition
+3. Direct the audience to an online petition

-If you are gathering signatures and support, you can convert your online petition URL into a dynamic URL QR code.
+Gathering signatures and support, you can convert your online petition URL into a dynamic URL QR code.

 To do this, you can use a form builder website to create your tailored online petition.
 After creating the form, copy the URL and convert it into a dynamic QR code.